 - 1. Two of the authorized individuals listed below are required to sign general account cheques and/or online payable batches, of which one must be administration. - · Chief Administrative Officer or Director of Corporate Services or Controller, and - · Mayor or Deputy Mayor or Acting Deputy Mayor. - 2.
-The following have authority to sign payroll account cheques of which only one must sign: - · Chief Administrative Officer or Director of Corporate Services or Controller.
+Online payable batches include the following: - a.
+Electronic Funds Transfer (EFT) batch to pay for eligible vendor payments; and, - b.
+Online corporate credit card batch automated bank withdrawal for monthly charges. - 3.
+EFT batch vendor list of all payments and supporting invoices will be reviewed and approved by authorized individuals. - 4.
+Online monthly credit card payment list of payments with supporting receipts will be reviewed and approved by authorized individuals. - 5.
+The following have authority to sign payroll account cheques of which only one must sign: - · Chief Administrative Officer or Director of Corporate Services or Controller. - 6.
+Cheque and online payable payment batch lists will be provided to Town Council as an Information Item in Regular Council Meeting agenda packages.